-Jonathan is a founder member of Arden Chambers, specialising in local government, housing and public law.
+Jonathan specialises in local government, housing and public law.
 He has, for many years, been recommended by Chambers and Partners and Legal 500 in the fields of social housing and local government work.
+In Legal 500, Jonathan is described as being ''An accomplished advocate in court' (2023).
 He regularly appears for individual applicants (including tenants and homeless persons) as well as for local and other public authorities (including private registered providers of social housing), in all courts and tribunals.

-He is described in Chambers and Partners 2017 as a “standout practitioner”, “a fountain of knowledge”, “an absolute pleasure to work with”, and “a key player who regularly formulates important points of principle…cuts through issues with ease and is great with clients”.
+Described in Chambers and Partners 2023 as 'known particularly for his local government and judicial review work' and being 'involved in high-profile cases relating to housing benefits and also undertakes cases regarding anti-social behaviour powers'.
+Jonathan is described by his colleagues as being able to 'grasp any subject with adepth of knowledge which is matched by very few.'
+Jonathan is described in an earlier legal directory (Chambers 2017) as a “standout practitioner”, “a fountain of knowledge”, “an absolute pleasure to work with”, and “a key player who regularly formulates important points of principle…cuts through issues with ease and is great with clients”.

 His practice encompasses all aspects of local government, housing and property work, and involves, in particular, issues of public law, human rights and equalities relating to the public authority governance, powers and service delivery.
 He frequently also deals with finance, council tax, waste collection and disposal, private sector licensing and enforcement, homelessness and housing rights, housing benefit, mobile homes, landlord and tenant and leasehold service charges.
 He advises frequently on issues of policy and strategy, including in relation to vires, budgetary reductions, charging, service delivery structures, and joint arrangements with the private and/or third sectors.

 Jonathan has particular experience in anti-social behaviour and obtaining civil orders especially in relation to the most serious kinds of behaviour, including organised crime groups and urban street gangs, drug-dealing and firearms, child sexual exploitation, street racers, unauthorised traveller encampments and claims involving consideration of serious mental health issues.
-He recently appeared for the claimant authority in Birmingham CC v Jones and others (leading Alice Richardson), which received national media coverage as the largest gang injunction case ever brought (17 gang injunctions and one under Part 1, ASB Crime and Policing Act 2014).
+Jonathan was leading counsel for the claimant authority in Birmingham CC v Jones and others, which received national media coverage as the largest gang injunction case ever brought (17 gang injunctions and one under Part 1, ASB Crime and Policing Act 2014).

 - Manchester CC v Pinnock UKSC 45; UKSC 6